 In 2015, we welcomed Joseph Kincaid and his staff to the Red Hot Show Choir family.
 In 2016, under the direction of Mr. Kincaid, the all-girls show choir, Heat Wave, was formed.

-In addition, Heat Wave has won their division for three consecutive years at the West Virginia State Show Choir Festival.
+In addition, Heat Wave has won their division for four consecutive years at the West Virginia State Show Choir Festival.